YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. note::
    MUPIP BACKUP output to a TCP connection saves disk I/O bandwidth on the current system.

-All bytream backups needs to be restored to a random access file (with MUPIP RESTORE) before being used as a database file. -BYTESTREAM can also send the output directly to a listening MUPIP RESTORE process via a TCP/IP connection or a pipe.
+All bytestream backups needs to be restored to a random access file (with MUPIP RESTORE) before being used as a database file. -BYTESTREAM can also send the output directly to a listening MUPIP RESTORE process via a TCP/IP connection or a pipe.

 The format of the BYTESTREAM qualifier is: